jo-quantamap/Quantamap/_openings/quantum_microscope_designer.md

 *	experience in instrument design
 *	experience in scaling up a business
 *	interest in business and organization

 This role requires you to be an independent problem solver, to make things work, to have grit and a passion for building things.
 You have to be a great team player who wants the success of the team.
 It is important that you act with integrity and thrive in the uncertain and dynamic scale-up environment.

-But please do not hesitate to apply if you think this could be the right opportunity for you, even if you do not tick all of the boxes.
+Please do not hesitate to apply if you think this could be the right opportunity for you, even if you do not tick all of the boxes.

 ## What we have to offer
 We offer you a challenging position with ample opportunity to grow.
 You join a growing company, so you can have a key role in shaping the company early on.
 Depending on the candidate, we can also offer equity benefits.